skandavish/Fall2016-proj5-grp3/README.md

 +**Contribution statement**:

 The whole team agreed on the study.
+CH, JZ, ZC and WR discussed and designed the model evaluation protocol.
+CH, JZ, ZC and WR carried out the computation for model evaluation.
+XXXXXXXX prepared the presentation

 Chenxi cleaned the data.
 Chenxi explored feature engineering and feature selection.